jagger909/hanusovedni/README.md

     * clean CDN cache

 All the secrets are stored in GitLab

+### Backup
+Backup is created once a week with GitLab CI/CD Schedules.

+- DB dump is copied to Dropbox.

 ## How to start with development
 1. Install docker and yarn